Common non-toxic exposures (and what to expect)

 With all this talk about hand hygiene and killing germs, it’s not surprising that someone would worry about someone getting into one of these.

-From a Toxicology perspective, there are two ingredients in these products that can be problematic – the first are quaternary ammonium compounds.
+From a Toxicology perspective, two ingredients in these products can be problematic—the first are quaternary ammonium compounds.
 A prime example is benzalkonium chloride, found in products such as Dettol.
-The concentrations for most household products are low (less than 7.5%) and likely to cause GI irritation at best with perhaps a vomit and some diarrhoea so supportive treatment will suffice.
+The concentrations for most household products are low (less than 7.5%) and likely to cause GI irritation at best, perhaps vomiting and some diarrhoea, so supportive treatment will suffice.

-In the end, Paracelsus still holds true – the dose makes the poison and in the vast majority of these cases, it will not be a problem.
+In the end, Paracelsus still holds – the dose makes the poison, and in most cases, it will not be a problem.

 Silica gel packets

 Containing sodium silicate to prevent excess moisture build-up and food spoilage, these little white packets are everywhere you look in the pantry.
-It is not surprising people get worried when they read the warning ‘DO NOT EAT’ all over the packet.
-Fortunately, silica is non-toxic however; it can be a choking hazard so a medical assessment is recommended if there are any signs suggestive of inhalation (e.g. cough, wheeze).
+Unsurprisingly, people get worried when they read the warning ‘DO NOT EAT’ all over the packet.
+Fortunately, silica is non-toxic; however, it can be a choking hazard, so a medical assessment is recommended if there are any signs suggestive of inhalation (e.g. cough, wheezing).

 Dish-washing detergents

-Dishwashing detergents contain soaps to help get rid of dirt and grease but luckily not people.
-Like other household products, they only cause mild GI upset, a ‘scratchy’ throat and aspiration if vomiting occurs.
+Dishwashing detergents contain soaps to help remove dirt and grease, but luckily not people.
+Like other household products, they only cause mild GI upset, a scratchy throat, and aspiration if vomiting occurs.

 Toilet bowl cleaners

 The usual suspects are the toilet discs (see below).
-Given their job is to help clean yucky organic matter from the inside of a toilet; these are rather pretty in appearance.
+Given that their job is to help clean yucky organic matter from the inside of a toilet, these are rather pretty in appearance.

 Glow sticks